 Management of multiple conditions: People may well have other issues alongside PoTS including persistent/chronic pain, a specialist physiotherapist can tailor things bearing in mind the other conditions someone is living with as well as PoTS.
 People may also have ME/CFS or long covid, I have an interest in both of these conditions along with PoTS, a graded exercise programme is not recommended with ME/CFS and this would also apply to long covid when PEM is present.
 I have worked many years as a persistent pain specialist physio & so am well placed to help with this.

-Calming & retraining the autonomic nervous system: This is important with PoTS, a physiotherapist can help people explore what helps them with nervous system regulation and retraining.
+Regulating & retraining the autonomic nervous system: This is important with PoTS, a physiotherapist can help people explore what helps them with nervous system regulation and retraining.
 This like other aspects of care needs to be individualised, there is not a set guide and instead more of a flexible framework.
 Part of this includes using measures like monitoring heart rate and heart rate variability (HRV), these are also helpful as part of guiding exercise progression.

 About Me